trevorftp/psychopomp-docs/index.md

 # Psychopomp Gold Documentation

+!!! note
+    This is a general informational note to guide users.

+!!! warning
+    Be cautious!
+Modding can lead to unexpected game behavior.

+!!! error
+    Something went wrong.
+Please check your configuration files.

 Welcome to the **Psychopomp Gold Modding Documentation**!
 This resource will guide you through the tools, techniques, and best practices for creating mods.

 ---